INTRODUCTION

 SUNDORTHARIN

-Other Laiëntharin were covered by the sands of deserts.
-This is the case with Sundortharin, currently located in the Desert Valleys of Narth, in the central region of Ernt-nador, the Known World.
-The Laiëntharin Sundortharin was widely used between the First and Second Eras of Anahkólion, during the patrol of the world that, much later, became known as Ernt-nador, the Known World.
-After a long time, when the Gontthers and their Arlierocs ceased their patrols of the worlds, Sundortharin fell out of use and was forgotten.
-At that time, however, there was a forest surrounding its location.
-Over the course of the Eras, everything transformed into a desert valley.
-Some who lived during a dark period attributed this transformation to the Wizard of Narth.
-Nowadays, Sundortharin is lost in the middle of nowhere.
+Other Laiëntharin have been buried beneath desert sands.
+This was the fate of Sundortharin, now located in the Desert Valleys of Narth in the central region of Ernt-nador, the Known World.
+The Laiëntharin Sundortharin was widely used between the First and Second Eras of Anahkólion to patrol the world, which, much later, became known as Ernt-nador, the Known World.
+After the Gontthers and their Arlierocs ceased to patrol the worlds, Sundortharin fell out of use and was ultimately forgotten.
+At the time, however, the gate was surrounded by a dense forest.
+Over the passing Eras, this landscape transformed into a barren desert valley.
+During a dark period, some attributed this shift to the Sorcerer of Narth.
+Today, Sundortharin is lost in the middle of nowhere.

 LAIËNTHARIN SUNDORTHARIN